Mercury-HPC/Mercury-HPC.github.io/about.md

 ---

-Engineers and scientists working in a heterogeneous computing environment often want to distribute the various tasks of an application -- such as computation, storage, analysis, or visualization -- to different types of resources and libraries.
+Engineers and scientists working in a heterogeneous computing environment often want to distribute the various tasks of an application---such as computation, storage, analysis, or visualization---to different types of resources and libraries.
 Often, a technique known as remote procedure call (RPC) is used that allows local calls to be transparently executed onto remote resources.